aditya-bhuyan/dees-pages-workshop/README.md

 ```shell script
 ./gradlew bootRun
 ```
-- open the http://localhost:8080 in the browser to test the application
+- Open the application @ http://localhost:8080 in the browser to test the application.
+Check the actuator end points @ http://localhost:8080/actuator
+- Push code to github repository